- As low as $298/Night

 - Approximately 400 square feet

 Located feet away from the Intracoastal Waterway.
 Bring your boat; you have complimentary access to our private ramp with "no" wait time and room to park your car, boat/trailer, or 2 cars if you don't have a boat.
 Don't have a boat?
 Fish off our fishing pier and clean your fish at the end of the dock, or sit and relax and watch the yachts and dolphins going by daily.
 We are a pet-friendly Vacation Rental, and there is a pet fee.
 There is a King-sized bed in the primary bedroom, bunk beds in the private area, and a loft with a futon.
 There is a full bath, kitchen, and the living room.
 Rustic on the outside, Frenchy on the inside.
 The 10ft deep shaded porch is a great place to gather in the afternoon and evening.
 We offer self-check-in.
-But please stop by the office to sign in and pick up literature to make your stay more delightful.
+But please stop by the office to sign in and pick up literature to make your stay more enchanting.
 We are more than happy to help you.
 Janet is a local and is our concierge and can help guide you to the locations you are interested in and restaurant choices.

 About the Area